-For the rest of the show, Grace preceded each song with a direct reading out of her personal journal, highlighting entries which directly influenced the forthcoming song.
-She gave an extremely intimate portrait of herself and where she was in life when the songs were written.
-Many of the entries and songs focused on the period of 2004 and 2007, a time in which the band was being heavily courted by and would eventually sign with a major label, touring heavily, being called sell-outs, and all the while Grace was struggling with gender identity.
+For the rest of the show, Grace preceded each song with a reading out of her journal (which would go on to become a 2017 book entitled Tranny).
+She highlighted entries that directly influenced the forthcoming song.
+It painted an intimate portrait of herself and where her life was when she wrote the songs.
+Many of the entries and songs focused on the period between 2004 and 2007.
+Major labels were courting the band, one of which they would eventually sign.
+They toured heavily, many fans called them sellouts, and all the while Grace was secretly experiencing a struggle with gender identity.

-As the timeline moved from the mid-album, major label era, and into the Laura Jane Grace stage of the band, we heard tear-jerking stories of having to remain quiet as others around her were making jokes about transvestites, the decision to attempt to squash her issues and “be a man,” which included getting married and having a daughter, and then the final straw, where she found herself secretly buying women’s clothing, and checking into seedy hotels to wear them, all the while hiding this from her wife.
-Eventually, she couldn’t take it anymore, and “came out,” making the personal and public decision to go on as Laura rather than Tom.
+As the timeline moved from the mid-album, major label era, and into the Laura Jane Grace stage of the band, we heard tear-jerking stories.
+Having to remain quiet as others around her were making jokes about transvestites.
+Her decision to squash her issues and “be a man,” which included getting married and having a daughter.
+The final straw, where she found herself secretly buying women’s clothing, and checking into seedy hotels to wear them, all the while hiding this from her wife.
+Eventually, she couldn’t take it anymore, and “came out,” making the personal and public decision to go on as Laura-Jane Grace, rather than Tom Gabel.

-Grace seemed happy to share these stories with the fans, and even acknowledged that she’s a bit of a narcissist, but nevertheless feels that it is important to get it all out there as a way to perhaps be understood, and help those who may be struggling with similar issues.
-She shared that she wasn’t necessarily talking about gender issues either; any issues with self-worth, self-doubt, not knowing who one is and being lost in general.
+Grace seemed happy to share these stories with the fans and even acknowledged that she’s a bit of a narcissist.
+Nevertheless, she told the crowd she felt it was important to get it out there and for the fans to understand.
+If it could help those who may be struggling with similar issues, she told the audience, it was worth it.
+She shared that she wasn’t necessarily talking about gender issues either; any issues with self-worth, self-doubt, not knowing who you are, and feeling lost in general.